-What are the bank qualifications for opening a SumUp account?
+What are the bank requirements when opening a SumUp account?

-When registering a bank account with your SumUp account, kindly note the following points:
+When registering a bank account with your SumUp account, please take note of the following points:

-- SumUp accepts every type of bank account with every card (also prepaid) with IBAN, but please pay attention to the transaction limits associated with your card and/or bank account.
+- SumUp accepts most banks and cards (including prepaid) using IBAN.
+Please pay attention to the transaction limits associated with your card and bank account.

-- The company name registered with SumUp must be the same as that listed on the bank account.
-Every company must have a company bank account to avoid payment issues.
+*The business name registered with SumUp must be the same as that listed on the bank account.
+Every business must have a business bank account to avoid payment issues.
 (Meaning personal bank accounts will not be accepted.)

 Why does SumUp require that a company registering with us have its own bank account, which is not linked to a personal bank account?

-With this requirement, SumUp is removing the possibility of tax evasion and is ensuring that its merchants are able to operate successfully, in line with the EU Fourth Anti-Money Laundering Directive.
+With this requirement, SumUp is removing the possibility of tax evasion and is ensuring that our merchants are able to operate successfully and in line with the EU Fourth Anti-Money Laundering Directive.
 In doing so, SumUp is upholding the international standard within the business sector.